 CNA Training & Classes in Delaware

-Approved CNA training programs last around 6-12 weeks and the fee is between $1,500 to $2,500.
+Meanwhile, approved CNA training programs last around six to twelve weeks, and the fee is between $1,500 to $2,500.
 Students are required to have a minimum of 150 hours of training, equally divided between classroom coursework and clinical practice.
-Delaware CNA classes will cover topics that are essential in the healthcare field.
+CNA classes in Delaware typically cover topics that are essential in the healthcare field.
 The training provides students the necessary skills and knowledge in healthcare field and covers topics such as emergency procedures and patient safety, basic medical procedures, anatomy and physiology, medical terminology, human bodily functions, basic nutrition, infection control, patient’s rights, professional conduct, disease control, hand washing, infection prevention, immunization, disease transmission, feeding and personal safety.